How to deal with housing discrimination

 access to the service you were denied

-Contact the Equality Advisory and Support Service.
-They are equality law and discrimination experts who can:
+Equality Advisory and Support Service, who are equality law and discrimination experts

 Step 4: if it's still not resolved